Bill Rasmussen

-William F. Rasmussen (born October 15, 1932) is an American sports director, and the founder of ESPN, along with Scott Rasmussen and Ed Eagan.
-Rasmussen was the first president and CEO of ESPN.
-ESPN was founded on July 14, 1978, and was launched on September 7, 1979.
+William F. Rasmussen (October 15, 1932 – August 18, 2026) was an American director of television sports broadcasting who co-founded sports network ESPN with his son Scott Rasmussen and others.
+ESPN was founded on July 14, 1978, with Rasmussen as the first president and CEO, and launched on September 7, 1979.

-Early life
+Early life, family and education

-Rasmussen was born in Chicago, Illinois, where he attended Gage Park High School.
-He received a scholarship to attend DePauw University in Indiana, where he met his future wife Mickey.
-He played baseball (as third baseman) with the hopes of going pro.
+Rasmussen was born on October 15, 1932, in Chicago, Illinois, where he attended Gage Park High School.
+He played baseball (as third baseman) with the hopes of becoming a professional player, earning an invitation to a minor league affiliate of the Detroit Tigers.

+Instead, he attended DePauw University in Indiana on an academic scholarship, where he met his future wife Lois.
 After college, he was a supply officer in the US Air Force.
-Parts he procured for the Air Force were used in F-86 and F-89 fighter jets, as well as on Mercury space capsules.
-He then attended Rutgers University to get his MBA.
+In 1960, he graduated from Rutgers University with an MBA.
 His son Scott was born in 1956, the year he was discharged from the military.

 Career

 Rasmussen's career in the media began in western Massachusetts's Pioneer Valley, at radio station WTTT (1430 AM) in Amherst in 1963.
 In 1965, he moved south to Springfield, working for both of the city's television stations.
 First, he worked at WHYN (today's WGGB, channel 40), then WWLP (channel 22), where he spent eight years as a sports director, then two as a news director.
 In 1974, he moved south to Hartford, Connecticut, to join the New England Whalers of the World Hockey Association as their communications director.
 At the conclusion of the 1977–78 season, Rasmussen was fired by the Whalers.
-Thus began the pursuit of ESPN, incorporating the fledgling network on July 14, 1978.